pavankjadda/eShopping-UI/README.md

 # Angular 8 UI for SpringSecurityData Project

-This project is User Interface for [Spring Security Data](https://github.com/pavankjadda/SpringSecurity-SpringData) developed with Angular 8.x
+This project is User Interface for [Spring Security Data](https://github.com/pavankjadda/SpringSecurity-SpringData) project and developed with Angular 8.x

 ### How to  Run?